mkmacho/qualitative-interviews/README.md

 ```
 {
     "user_message": "I can't afford it and the stock market is rigged.",
-    "session_id": "STOCK_MARKET_TEST_SESSION",
+    "session_id": "TEST_SESSION",
-    "parameters_id": "STOCK_MARKET_PARTICIPATION"
 }
 ```

-This will return, if successful, a JSON with a `message` field that contains the next directive.
+This will return, if successful, a JSON with a `message` field that contains the next directive (as well as the `session_id`):

 Example return:
 ```
 {
     'message': 'Could you elaborate on what you mean by the stock market being rigged?
 What specific aspects or experiences lead you to feel this way?',
+    'session_id': 'TEST_SESSION'
 }
 ```